Exporting data¶

 Export from the admin interface¶

 Navigate to a session's detail page and click Data → Download.
-Choose between CSV and JSON, and select an export format.
+Choose between CSV and JSONL, and select an export format.

 Export formats¶